Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 There are a number of other libraries in the Java ecosystem which are designed to provide system resiliency.
 Precipice tends to be lower level than some of these alternatives.
 Precipice does impose any execution model upon your application.
 It is not strictly coupled to threadpools, actors, communicating sequential processes, or any other concurrency model.
 Instead, Precipice is designed to be able to be used in conjuction with--or as a part of--one of these higher level libraries.

 The basic abstraction provided by Precipice is the [GuardRail](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/GuardRail.java).
-A GuardRail isolates the execution of tasks have failure conditions.
+A GuardRail isolates the execution of tasks that have failure conditions.

 A GuardRail is parameterized by two different enum types.
 One type defining the possible outcomes of execution.
 And another type defining reasons why execution might be rejected.